mtzaquia/RoutingReducer/README.md

 }
 ```

-### NavigationStackWithStore (iOS 16+) / NavigationControllerWithStore (iOS 15)
+### WithRoutingStore

+_..._

+### RoutedNavigationStack

-The views used for installing and displaying a flow are `NavigationStackWithStore` (iOS 16+) and a backwards-compatible `NavigationControllerWithStore` (iOS 15).
+The view used for installing and displaying a navigation flow is `RoutedNavigationStack`.

-These views receive the appropriate store of your `RoutingReducerProtocol`'s state and action and, similarly to the Router, the root view and the "scoped" views for all available routes.
+This views receive the appropriate navigation state extracted from your store using `WithRoutingStore` and, similarly to the Router, the root view for the navigation.

 Most commonly, usages of this view will follow the pattern below: